borislit/yoshi-1/website/docs/editor-flow/runtime-api/yoshi-flow-editor-runtime.md

 ```

 ### `BILoggerDefaults`
-To update defaults for each events being called from the `BILogger` render prop, you can update the context by wrapping your root component,
+To update defaults for each event being called from the `BILogger` render prop, you can update the context by wrapping your root component,
 which contain consumers.

 ```Settings.tsx